javierdlrm/javierdlrm/content/writings/2023-06-13-time-management-is-pain-management.md

     - thought
 keywords:
     - productivity
-draft: true
+draft: false
 ---

-Time management is pain management.
-We always expect to find the definitive tool that will help as be extremely productive and solve our lives.
-However, we don’t expect to take responsibility on the effort and pain that we have to do for achieving that.

-Distraction can be seen as a pulling force that takes us from actually doing tasks that we know we have/need to do, and brings us to a comfort are of easiness and low cognitive effort.

-On the contrary, traction represents the pushing force, the commitment, required to get started with a difficult task.
-Ignoring pulling forces and forcing ourselves to be in a traction mode is painful.

-Current tools and approaches mostly try to hide the comfort zones or help you detecting and ignoring pulling forces, but little techniques help you accept that it’s a painful process.
+> *TDLR; Time management is pain management.*

+Effective time management is akin to effectively managing pain.
+In our pursuit of productivity, we often seek the ultimate tool that promises to revolutionize our lives.
+Yet, what we fail to acknowledge is the responsibility and the inevitability of the considerable effort required from us.

+_Dis-tractions_ are like attraction forces that pull us away from the tasks at hand.
+They tempt us with a false sense of comfort, luring us into a realm of ease and minimal cognitive effort.
+It is in this zone of tranquility that we find ourselves drifting further and further away from our goals.

+On the contrary, traction represents the invisible force that compels us to push forward, to commit ourselves wholeheartedly to the challenging tasks at hand.
+It demands our unwavering dedication and a willingness to confront the discomfort that accompanies venturing outside our comfort zones.
+Embracing traction comes with its share of pain.

+While existing tools and approaches strive to shield us from the allure of comfort zones and aid in identifying and resisting the pull of distractions, they often neglect to address the inherent pain of the process.
+They provide us with strategies to bypass the discomfort, but they do little to help us embrace it as an integral part of our growth and development.

+It is through the acknowledgment and acceptance of the pain that we opt to ignore it and truly unlock our potential, achieving the highest levels of productivity.
+By recognizing that discomfort is a necessary stepping stone on the path to success, we can develop the resilience and determination needed to overcome obstacles and accomplish our goals.